 ¼ cup honey or maple syrup, for brushing

 1. The dough: Place the flour, butter and salt in a food processor bowl, fitted with the metal blade.
-Process to a coarse, crumbly mixture.
+Process to a coarse, crumbly mixture, and transfer to a medium bowl.
 Add the water and knead very briefly, just to form a ball of dough.
 Do not over mix.
 Cover with wax paper and keep in the fridge for an hour.

 3. Preheat the oven to 350F (175C).
 Place the rack in the lower part of the oven.
 Prepare 4 individual quiche pans (4.75” (12cm)).

 4. Cut the dough into 4 portions.
 Dust the work space with a bit of flour and roll each to a circle, a bit bigger than the pan.
-Place the rolled dough in the pan and attach it to the bottom and sides with your finger.
+Place the rolled dough over the pan, and attach it to the bottom and sides with your finger.
 Trim off the edges with a sharp knife.
 Prick the dough all over with a fork.

 5. Scatter the chopped sun dried tomatoes over the dough.
 Divide the filling mixture between the pans.
 Add the mature cheese, if using, and the almonds.

 6. Bake for 1 hour, until the quiches are golden-brown.
 Transfer to a rack to cool a bit.
-Brush with honey or maple syrup, drizzle a bit more all around and serve.
+Brush with honey or maple syrup, before releasing from the pans onto serving plates.
+Drizzle a bit more all around and serve warm.